PLEASE READ THE FOLLOWING MESSAGE THOROUGHLY TO LEARN ABOUT THE SPECIFICS OF OUR PROGRAM.

 If this sounds like what you need, click on that big “Get Help Here” button and get started today.

 We ask caregivers to share the costs of TNR by donating what you can afford.
-In most cases the spay/neuter of a community cat costs us a minimum of $65.00, which includes vaccinations.
-There are additional charges for flea and parasite treatment, as well as medical costs for sick or injured cats.
+In most cases the spay/neuter of a community cat costs us a minimum of $80, which includes vaccinations.
+There are additional charges for medical costs for sick or injured cats.

 Donations can be made:

 - On our website http://www.tinyurl.com/spayitforward2021